santiagxf/trunkbased-mlops/README.md

 ### Datasets lifecycle

 Some machine learning git repositories have a `datasets` folder containing the data used for model training.
 However, git is not the best place to store and version data, for many reasons.
 Datasets should be placed outside of git.
 The appropriate location for the data will depend heavily on your data strategy and corresponding architecture, a discussion of which is beyond the scope of this repostiory.
 In our case, the data repository is an Azure Data Lake Storage account.
-Our git repository does still have a `datasets` folder, but the data used for training and evaluation is not in that folder; it has a different mission.
+Our git repository does still have a `datasets` folder (in `.aml/data`), but the data used for training and evaluation is not in that folder; it has a different mission of providing configuration for the data source.

 As noted above, a model results from a combination of code and data.
 Code is version-controlled on git.
 But datasets are version-controlled using mechanisms available in the data storage solution you are using.
 Since our goal is version-control models, we'll need an explicit linkage between the code versioning and the data versioning.
 So how can make sure that an explicit linkage between the two of them?
 There are a couple of options here and there is no a single best one.
 Our approach here is to store dataset configuration information, or "pointers," on git.